murarisumit/til/git/unstage-changes-interactively.md

-# Interactively Unstage Changes
+# Unstage Changes Interactively

 I often use `git add --patch` to interactively stage changes for a commit.
 Git takes me through changes to tracked files piece by piece to check if I want to stage them.
-This same interactive _staging_ of files can be used in reverse when removing changes from the index.
+This same interactive _staging_ of files can be used in reverse when removing cha nges from the index.
 Just add the `--patch` flag.

 You can use it for a single file